geekingfrog/frogComplete/Readme.md

 # FrogComplete
 **FrogComplete** is a simple autocompletion widget in vanilla javascript.

 There is a [live demo](http://geekingfrog.com/frogComplete/demo/demo.html) !

-This is an pre-interview assignment for Mozilla Taiwan to work on firefox OS as a web engineer.
+This is a pre-interview assignment for Mozilla Taiwan to work on firefox OS as a web engineer.
 There was some requirements:
 * Avoid using well-known UI libraries.
-* The dataset should contains around 100~1000 entries. (typical dataset provided).
+* The dataset should contains around 100~1000 entries.
+(With a typical dataset provided).
 * User should be blocked from submit the input unless the input matches one of the entries.
 * The whole thing should work when loading from http://localhost/ or file:/// url, without server-side (e.g. PHP) logic.